 Keith: How do you handle criticism from clients?
 What do you do to handle that?

 Nick: Well, like you just said, the client is always right so I think it’s always a good perspective from a different eye, I guess.
 Because I’m looking at the same thing throughout the entire process of the design, maybe I’m missing something, maybe I’m overlooking the message that is getting portrayed there.
 Seeing or hearing from the client what their view on it is, I guess you take it with a grain of salt because they see it differently.
 Maybe your message isn’t getting across the way you wanted it to.
 So it’s helping you rethink how you’re going to execute it.

 Keith: Maybe the client has a different message in mind.
 Maybe they don’t want to have this part of their business highlighted.
 And we might not know that going into it.
 That’s a good answer.

 Goo number three question here.
 So we often talk about the future and design has always been one of those fields, like design and photography, one of those creative fields where it’s difficult to automate.
 So if you were building cars 20 or 30 years ago, you might not be now because robots are doing your job for you.
 But do you think that AI and computers can somehow replace you as a graphic artist?

-Nick: Yes and no. There is already definitely programs out there that do eliminate the simplest of designs like where there already pogrammed.
+Nick: Yes and no. There are already programs out there that do eliminate the simplest of designs like where they are already programmed.
 Like here’s your layout, put in the information and it’s going to pop out something for you.
 But the no part would be getting a message across that really sends home an emotion.
 The computers can’t achieve that, no matter how much programming you put in there.
 There are going to be elements that a human touch needs to be there.

 Nick: Are you sure?